Summer terms and conditions

 3. Right of cancellation

 As the Contract between You and the University is made exclusively by means of distance communication, You may withdraw Your application, cancelling this Contract, by informing the University in writing to firstname.lastname@example.org within fourteen (14) days of accepting the Offer (‘the cooling off period’).
-We will then provide You with a full refund of the tuition fees and any other Programme Fees which You have paid.
+We will then provide You with a full refund of Tuition Fees and any other Programme Fees which You have paid.
 Read more about the Summer School Refund Policy.

-If within the cooling off period, You have moved into University accommodation or attend classes on Your Module or You withdraw or cancel the Contract outside of the cooling off period but before 31 May 2020, any refund will be subject to our Summer School Refund Policy and a deduction of a £150 administration fee.
-We will not issue refunds for withdrawals made after 31 May 2020 unless the withdrawal is made within the cooling off period as per clause 3.1.
+If within the cooling off period, You have moved into University accommodation or attend classes on Your Module or You withdraw or cancel the Contract outside of the cooling off period but before 22 June 2020, any refund will be subject to our Summer School Refund Policy and a deduction of a £150 administration fee.

 If You withdraw or cancel the Contract on or after 22 June 2020, a refund of Programme Fees will only be made in extremely limited circumstances detailed in our Summer School Refund Policy.